IntelOpenDesign/ConnectAnyThing/README.md

 * Digital pins 0 (RX) and 1 (TX) are currently disabled to avoid RS-232 conflicts.

 * Any short circuits on the Galileo board will cause it to reboot.
 This will break the websockets connection.
-Avoid placing the board on any conductive materials to prevent any short circuits.
+Avoid placing the board on any conductive materials to prevent any short circuits.  (especially watch out for Wi-Fi antennas with foil backing!)

+* GEN 2: Servo control doesn't work on pin 11 for some reason.
+Inputs are floating and can be influenced by signals on other input pins.
+Doesn't drastically affect function but it's not ideal.
+Working to track this down.

 ## Developers